Aliases for CHP1 Gene

 Previous GeneCards Identifiers for CHP1 Gene

 This gene encodes a phosphoprotein that binds to the Na+/H+ exchanger NHE1.
 This protein serves as an essential cofactor which supports the physiological activity of NHE family members and may play a role in the mitogenic regulation of NHE1.
 The protein shares similarity with calcineurin B and calmodulin and it is also known to be an endogenous inhibitor of calcineurin activity. [provided by RefSeq, Jul 2008]

 GeneCards Summary for CHP1 Gene

 CHP1 (Calcineurin Like EF-Hand Protein 1) is a Protein Coding gene.
 Diseases associated with CHP1 include Spastic Ataxia 9, Autosomal Recessive and Spastic Ataxia.
-Among its related pathways are Role of Calcineurin-dependent NFAT signaling in lymphocytes and Calcineurin-regulated NFAT-dependent transcription in lymphocytes.
+Among its related pathways are Glycosaminoglycan metabolism and Metabolism.
 Gene Ontology (GO) annotations related to this gene include calcium ion binding and microtubule binding.
 An important paralog of this gene is CHP2.

 UniProtKB/Swiss-Prot Summary for CHP1 Gene